Korean Demilitarized Zone: Transportation

 Panmunjeom is the site of the negotiations that ended the Korean War and is the main center of human activity in the DMZ.
 The village is located on the main highway and near a railroad connecting the two Koreas.

 The railway, which connects Seoul and Pyongyang, was called the Gyeongui Line before division in the 1940s.
 Currently the South uses the original name, but the North refers to the route as the P'yŏngbu Line.
 The railway line has been mainly used to carry materials and South Korean workers to the Kaesong Industrial Region.
-Its reconnection has been seen as part of the general improvement in the relations between North and South in the early part of this century.
+Its reconnection was seen as part of the general improvement in the relations between North and South in the early part of this century.
 However, in November 2008 North Korean authorities closed the railway amid growing tensions with the South.
 Following the death of former South Korean President Kim Dae-jung, conciliatory talks were held between South Korean officials and a North Korean delegation who attended Kim's funeral.
 In September 2009, the Kaesong rail and road crossing was reopened.

 The road at Panmunjeom, which was known historically as Highway One in the South, was originally the only access point between the two countries on the Korean Peninsula.
 Passage is comparable to the strict movements that occurred at Checkpoint Charlie in Berlin at the height of the Cold War.
 Both North and South Korea's roads end in the JSA; the highways do not quite join as there is a 20 cm concrete line that divides the entire site.
 People given the rare permission to cross this border must do so on foot before continuing their journey by road.